The Chiasm of Acts 1:1-11

 A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Acts 28:27 the center and climax is in Paul's quotation of Isaiah 6:10, "THEY HAVE CLOSED THEIR EYES; OTHERWISE
+In Acts 1:1-11 the center and climax is the words of Jesus, "John baptized with water, but you will be

-A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in the second.
+A chiasm is a literary structure where vocabulary of the first section of a passage is repeated in reverse order in the second.
 The center of the chiasm is typically the climax of the passage.
-In Acts 22:14-15 the center and climax is "You will be a witness for Him to all men" (Acts 22:15a). https://www.howthebiblefitstogether.org/files/Acts-22.14-15a-Chiasm.pdf
+In Acts 1:1-13 the center and climax is the words of Jesus, "John baptized with water, but you will be

 The Chiasm of Acts 20:17-38